harsh903/harsh903/README.md

 - 👋 Hi, I’m Harsh Singh
 - 👀 I’m interested in Data science and Analytics
 - 🌱 I’m currently learning Data science
-- 💞️ I’m looking to collaborate on real world problems and hackthons
+- 💞️ I’m looking to collaboration on real world problems and hackthons
 - 📫 How to reach me - harshpapratapsingh@gmail.com

 <!---